replicatedhq/replicated-docs/docs/intro-replicated.md

 For air gap instances, which are supported with KOTS entitlements, the telemetry component integrates closely with the support bundle feature to include valuable telemetry and usage data in support bundles to help with troubleshooting.

-## Management and Configuration Tools
+## Management and Development Tools

-This section describes the management tools that you use to configure and manage your application and teams.
+This section describes the management and development tools that you use to configure and manage your application and teams with Replicated.

 ### Vendor Portal